Intensity Modulated Radiotherapy of the Breast and Lung

 Some local medical review policies (LMRP), published by Medicare Part B carriers, have indicated that IMRT for the lung is considered medically necessary.
 These documents do not provide a detailed rationale for this conclusion.

-Intensity modulated radiotherapy plan, including dose volume histograms for target and critical structure partial tolerance specifications
+Intensity modulated radiotherapy plan, including dose-volume histograms for target and critical structure partial tolerance specification

 Multi-leaf collimator (MLC) device(s) for intensity modulated radiation therapy (IMRT), design and construction per IMRT plan

-Intensity modulated treatment delivery, single or multiple fields/arcs, via narrow spatially and temporally modulated beams, binary dynamic MLC, per treatment session
+Intensity modulated treatment delivery, single or multiple fields/arcs, via narrow spatially and temporally modulated beams, binary, dynamic MLC, per treatment session (deleted 12/31/14)

 New Policy.
 Add to Therapy section.
 This policy is adapted from 8.01.46 and was recommended for adoption by OAP on November 17, 2011.
 Policy approved with 90-day hold for provider notification, effective May 20, 2012.